 Mr. Busey holds a B.A. and M.A. from Georgetown University and a J.D. from Georgetown University Law Center.
 While earning his law degree, Mr. Busey was an editor of the Georgetown Law Journal.
 He was a law clerk to Judge John H. Pratt of the U.S. District Court for the District of Columbia.

 (International Trade Commission, 337–TA–918).
 Representing respondent International Laser Group in pending ITC investigation brought by complainant Canon.

 Certain Sintered Rare Earth Magnets and Products Containing Same

 (International Trade Commission, 337-TA-855).
 Represented complainants Hitachi Metals and its U.S. affiliate in an ITC investigation that was resolved by settlements and consent orders favorable to complainants prior to hearing.
-Termination pending.

 Certain Wireless Communications Electronic Devices and Components Thereof

 (International Trade Commission, 337-TA-853).
 Represented respondent Kyocera in patent based investigation.
 Case settled on favorable basis for respondent following trial.

 (International Trade Commission, 337-TA-850).
 Represented respondent Huawei Technologies in patent infringement case involving mobile imaging technology used in handsets, tablets and other mobile devices.
 Case resolved following trial with favorable ruling by ITC.